• Skip to primary navigation

 It’s been over five years since I wrote an article about what major downtown site could be next after the Dayton Arcade redevelopment had officially gotten underway.

-Today, of course, the Arcade’s first phase has been a success and the second phase is nearing completion, but out of the many buildings I covered in that article, only one, the Grant Deneau Tower, has moved forward.
+Today, of course, the Arcade’s first phase has been a success and the second phase is mostly completed, but out of the many buildings I covered in that article, only one, the Grant Deneau Tower, has moved forward.

 For the rest, the words I wrote then still apply: “These large vacant properties have put areas of the Central Business District into a state of limbo.
 Just a few getting redeveloped would seriously tip the scales for the whole downtown, but an inability to secure financing and continued deterioration could lead to demolitions.
 And the loss of any irreplaceable historic urban fabric would be a major blow to a city core that has already been gutted of so much.”